Portrait of a Graduate

 In the end, we’ve summed up our goals for our students in our Portrait of a Graduate.
-You can see these guiding principles below, or read the full version here.
+You can see these guiding principles below.
 The Portrait of a Graduate guides our curriculum choices, our hiring decisions, even the talks we have with students who find themselves in the principal’s office on a not-so-good day.

 Our sights are set on long-range goals that are not accomplished in a day, a year, or even at graduation.
 It is sometimes messy, complicated, meandering work.
 Only the Holy Spirit can truly accomplish what we are aiming for: students who grow up to glorify God with their lives.

 We are privileged to partner with parents who share these same goals.